Writing therapy: Other theories related to writing therapy

+In related research, Travagin, Margola, Dennis, and Revenson compared cognitive-processing instructions to standard expressive writing for adolescents with peer problems.
+This research demonstrated better long-term social adjustment compared to standard expressive writing and greater increased positive affect for those adolescents who reported more peer problems than most.

-An additional line of enquiry, which has particular bearing on the difference between talking and writing, derives from Robert Ornstein's studies into the bicameral structure of the brain.
-While noting that what follows should be considered "wildly hypothetical", L'Abate, quoting Ornstein, postulates that:
+An additional line of inquiry, which has particular bearing on the difference between talking and writing, derives from Robert Ornstein's studies into the bicameral structure of the brain.

 Julie Gray, founder of Stories Without Borders notes that "People who have experienced trauma in their lives, whether or not they consider themselves writers, can benefit from creating narratives out of their stories.
 It is helpful to write it down, in other words, in safety and in non-judgment.
 Trauma can be quite isolating.
 Those who have suffered need to understand how they feel and also to try to communicate that to others."

-Clinical implications of writing therapy
+Potential clinical benefits

 Additional research since the 1980s has demonstrated that expressive writing may act as an agent to increase long-term health.
 Expressive writing can result in physiological, psychological, and biological outcomes, and is part of the emerging medical humanities field.
-Experiments demonstrate quantitative physiological readout such as changes in immune counts, blood pressure, in addition to qualitative readouts relating to psychiatric symptoms.
+Experiments demonstrate quantitative physiological readouts such as changes in immune counts, and blood pressure, in addition to qualitative readouts relating to psychiatric symptoms.
 Past attempts at implementing expressive writing interventions in clinical settings indicate that there are potential benefits for treatment plans.
 However, the specifics of such expressive writing procedures or protocols, and the populations most likely to benefit are not entirely clear.

-Potential benefits of expressive writing
+Expressive writing

 One of the most important aspects of expressive writing used in therapy is the short-term, and long-term effects on the individuals participating.
 Karen Baikie and Kay Wilhelm go into a brief description of the effects people will have after completing a therapeutic expressive writing session.

-The short-term effects after utilizing this form of therapy are usually a quick span of feeling distress or being in a negative mood.
-However, following up with clients after a longer amount of time to measure those effects finds evidence of many mental and physical health benefits.
+While some people have experienced negative feelings, physical and mental, instantly after using expressive writing as a tool to cope, following up with clients after a longer amount of time to measure those effects finds evidence of many mental and physical health benefits.

-These benefits include but are not limited to: “Reduced blood pressure, improved mood, reduced depressive symptoms, and fewer post-traumatic intrusion/avoidance symptoms.”
+These benefits include but are not limited to "reduced blood pressure, improved mood, reduced depressive symptoms, and fewer post-traumatic intrusion/avoidance symptoms."

-This study also showed that these positive long-term emotional outcomes correlated to positive physical outcomes such as: improved memory, improved performance at work, quicker re-employment and many more.
-While the short-term effects of this therapeutic practice may seem daunting, in reality they are just the steppingstones for individuals to begin a cycle of growth.
+This study also showed that these positive long-term emotional outcomes correlated to positive physical outcomes such as improved memory, improved performance at work, quicker re-employment, and many more.
+While the short-term effects of this therapeutic practice may seem daunting, they are just the steppingstones for individuals to begin a cycle of growth.